-- Feedback on the assessment report can be solicited from stakeholders through various consultation methods, including through an online survey and/or through meetings or workshops with different stakeholder groups.
-Refer to the ICAT Stakeholder Participation Guidance Chapter 8 for guidance on designing and conducting consultations. - All the feedback received from stakeholders should be collated and taken into account.
-Share with stakeholders (those involved in the technical review and others) and publish the methods followed to process feedback received, as well as at least a summary of the inputs received and how they were taken into account. - Seek the support of stakeholders, for example through a multi-stakeholder body, to resolve differences of opinion among stakeholders and to validate reports.
-These can include both the final report of stakeholder participation in the policy design, implementation and evaluation and also the report of the technical review, including methods, process followed, participation, feedback received and how it was taken into account.
+- Feedback on the assessment report can be solicited from stakeholders through various consultation methods, including online surveys, and meetings or workshops with different stakeholder groups. - All feedback received from stakeholders should be collated and taken into account.
+Share with stakeholders (those involved in the technical review and others), and publish, the methods followed to process feedback received, as well as at least a summary of the inputs received and how they were taken into account. - Seek the support of stakeholders for example through a multi-stakeholder body - to resolve differences of opinion among stakeholders and to validate reports.
+These can include both the final report of stakeholder participation in policy design, implementation and evaluation, and the report of the technical review, including methods, processes followed, participation, feedback received and how feedback was taken into account.

-Chapter 8 of the ICAT Stakeholder Participation Guidance contains additional guidance for designing and conducting consultations, including interviews and surveys.
+Chapter 8 of the ICAT Stakeholder Participation Guide contains additional guidance for designing and conducting consultations, including interviews and surveys.